 Onboarding comprises of the processes by which a consumer or business becomes a customer.
-The term applies to the end-to-end journey, from a customer seeking insight into which product is right for them, through the application process, and onto the issuing of that product and the customer starting to use it.
+The term applies to the end-to-end journey, from a customer seeking insight into which product is right for them, through the application process, and onto the is

 In financial services these processes are highly manual, with financial institutions (FIs) requiring would-be customers to visit branches, fill in paper forms, provide original identity documents and get hold of paper copies of bills that are mostly delivered electronically these days.
 These requirements result in many points of friction and can lead to significant levels of dropout mid journey.
 They are also costly and time inefficient for staff to carry out.

 At the same time, startups in the financial services industry are using technology to reimagine how onboarding can be carried out.
 Taking their cues from the likes of Google and Facebook, they are using smartphone cameras and APIs alongside software such as optical character recognition (OCR) and electronic signatures to make onboarding a faster, cheaper, lower-friction experience.

 These factors are putting pressure on FIs to take another look at how their onboarding journeys work.
 They have also resulted in a significant number of companies, in many cases startups, creating products and services specifically designed to help FIs with this issue.
 It's not easy, however, and there are a number of hurdles that must be overcome by FIs in order to avoid replicating pain points that exist in manual onboarding journeys in digitalised versions.
 For example, 11:FS found that of customers who had signed up to use a digital financial service or app, 22% found the amount of information they had to provide the most painful part of the experience.
 That's likely the result of FIs simply turning analogue processes digital, without thinking about how technology could help them improve those processes.